 If we look at the marketing mix of the traffic landing on the BI site (according to rough estimates from Similar Web:

 It is important to remark that those are just rough estimates.
-Yet they give us a good glimpse at the marketing mix of BI digital strategy.
-To notice that the BI site is still the place where monetization happens and where the company can have control of its users and subscribers experience.
+Yet they give us a good glimpse at the marketing mix of BI’s digital strategy.
+To notice that the BI site is still the place where monetization happens and where the company can have control of its user’s and subscribers’ experiences.
 Therefore, the monetization ability of BI can be judged by whether they’re able to drive qualified traffic back to their web properties.

 A significant source of qualified traffic is represented by search engines and Google in primis.
 If we look at the data from SEMRush:

-With almost 30 million visits coming from organic traffic fromalone, BI has a traffic cost of about $40 million (this is a metric to assess how much is worth BI organic traffic based on the value of its ranking keywords).
+With almost 30 million visits coming from organic traffic from Google alone, BI has a traffic cost of about $40 million (this is a metric to assess how much is worth BI organic traffic based on the value of its ranking keywords).

-This makes of BI among the top players in the organic reach race (the ability to get qualified traffic from).
+This makes of BI among the top players in the organic reach race (the ability to get qualified traffic from Google).

-This also means that were BI losing its ability to rank organically viait would be lost a good chunk of its business.
-However, it is important to notice that even so BI might still survive, given its strong brand, and the fact that direct traffic still accounts for about 20% of total traffic.
+This also means that were BI losing its ability to rank organically via Google it would be lost a good chunk of its business.
+However, it is important to notice that even so BI might still survive, given its strong brand, and the fact that direct traffic still accounts for a good chunk of the total traffic.

-Also, if we look whether there is too much overlapping between BI and its competitors it is clear that those large sites are competing for a similar organic reach.
-Therefore BI ability to dominate the space will be also critical for its revenue generation:
+Also, if we look at whether there is too much overlapping between BI and its competitors it is clear that those large sites are competing for a similar organic reach.
+Therefore BI’s ability to dominate the space will be also critical for its revenue generation:

 Business lessons learned from Business Insider